zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-amazon.md

 The demise is also taken from the mumps.
 It's not great It is not located.

-[APZ 81.5] (#apz81 .5) {#apz81 .5 .ref .apz} "karma or from what is heard or
+[APZ 81.5] (#apz81 .5) {#apz81 .5 .ref .apz} "kamma or from what is heard or
-The discipline is not an epoch” is not a karma in the Pundity Edition or from the Inspicial Edition or the Anneal Edition or not, not available The presence of pus should not accumulate.
+The discipline is not an epoch” is not a kamma in the Pundity Edition or from the Inspicial Edition or the Anneal Edition or not, not available The presence of pus should not accumulate.